rsp/ntd/PITCHME.md

 Why it *will* get traction

-1. Ryan Dahl (his previous project was and still is an amazing success)
+1. Ryan Dahl (known for Node's amazing success)
 2. V8 (Google will promote it)
 3. TypeScript (Microsoft will promote it)
 4. Rust (Mozilla will promote it)